manoel-lopes/manoel-lopes/README.md

 I have also worked with **C/C++**, **Java**, **PHP**, **Python**, **Go**, and others.
 I like project architecture, writing clean code and applying good practices.

+For me, technology has always been a way to express myself, to turn personal plans and projects into reality, to solve problems, to leave my mark on the world, and most importantly, to positively impact people's lives.

 Learning is an endless road and I want to stay on it.
 So, I love technology, coffee and applying knowledge to solve problems, **create solutions and impact lives**. :purple_heart: